 As part of the Lodge's 125th Anniversary, on April 22, 1989, a Special Communication of the Grand Lodge of Massachusetts was held in the Town of Winchester for the purpose of rededicating the Town Hall building.
 Welcomed by Worshipful Master Harold Richardson, the Grand Officers together with the officers and members of William Parkman Lodge and town officials escorted by the bagpipe band of the Kilted Craft paraded from the Town Common to the Town Hall.
 Here the Grand Master, M.W.
 Albert T. Ames, re-enacted the original dedication of the building as performed by the Grand Lodge at the original laying of its cornerstone in 1887 by M.W.
 Henry Endicott (with M.W.
 William Parkman in his suite!)

-William Parkman Lodge enters the 154th year since the granting of its charter as a vibrant member of the Grand Lodge of Ancient Free and Accepted Masons of Massachusetts.
+William Parkman Lodge is celebrating it's 154th year since the granting of its charter.
+It is a vital member of the Winchester community and a vibrant member of the Grand Lodge of Ancient Free and Accepted Masons of Massachusetts.
 Its members greet the year as an opportunity to continue our tenants of Friendship, Morality, and Brotherly Love through service to our community and our Fraternity.